Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Acknowledgements

-This work is supported by the Young Scholar Fellowship (Einstein Program) of the Ministry of Science and Technology of Taiwan under grant numbers MOST 108-2636-E-002-014, MOST 109-2636-E-002-025, and MOST 110-2636-E-002-012.
+This work is supported by the Young Scholar Fellowship (Einstein Program) of the Ministry of Science and Technology of Taiwan under grant numbers MOST 109-2636-E-002-025, MOST 110-2636-E-002-012, and MOST 111-2636-E-002-019 and by the research project “Pioneering Research in Forefront Quantum Computing, Learning and Engineering” of National Taiwan University under grant number NTU-CC-111L894606.